jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 # IANA Considerations

 The new key share proposed in this document "key_share_pqc", along with its value of 63, needs to be updated in the registry specified for TLS ExtensionType Values.
 See [TLSE24].
-The registry for TLS Supported Groups will need to have the proper values assigned to the Classic McEliece family with the entries of 42-51 and the RLCE algorithm group with 52-54.
+The registry for TLS Supported Groups will need to have the proper values assigned to the Classic McEliece family with the entries of 42-47 (and also for the RLCE algorithm with 48; see Section 6).
 See [TLSP25].

 # Acknowledgements
 {:numbered="false"}

+Thank you to D. J. Bernstein, as his expertise and feedback greatly improved the content of this document.

-Thank you to Martin Thomson and David Schinazi, as their Internet Draft template was used to generate this document, before the authors' information was added.
+Thank you also to Martin Thomson and David Schinazi, as their Internet Draft template was used to generate this document, before the authors' information was added.
 The authors also want to thank the contributors of the kramdown-rfc GitHub repository, as their examples helped with the format of the figures, references, and authors' information presented in this document.
 Thank you also to Joyce Reynolds and Robert Braden, as their Internet Draft [JR04] was helpful as a guide on how to write the citations in this document (i.e., using citation brackets with author's initials, year, etc.).

 --- back